nikeetan/NLP-Chatbot/Readme.md

 ### Summary

 The **SVM model with TF-IDF embeddings** demonstrated the highest accuracy and F1 score, making it the most effective model for this chatbot application.
 This combination of model and representation provides a balanced and accurate analysis of user sentiment.

+# Custom Features
+The **custom features** are designed to analyze specific stylistic aspects of user input:
+- Custom Feature 1 : Computes **lexical diversity** (ratio of unique words to total words), indicating vocabulary richness.
+- Custom Feature 2 : Calculates the **average word length**, reflecting the complexity or simplicity of the user's writing style.

+# Results

+### Student Results:

+**CHATBOT:** Welcome to the CS 421 chatbot!
+What is your name?
+**USER:** Hi I am Niketan Doddamani

+**CHATBOT:** Thanks Hi I!
+What do you want to talk about today?
+**USER:** I want to complete the homework that I have been doing from a week

+**CHATBOT:** Hmm, it seems like you're feeling a bit down.
+**CHATBOT:** I'd also like to do a quick stylistic analysis.
+What's on your mind today?
+**USER:** I want to play frisbee but due to challenging weather conditions, I am unable to

+**CHATBOT:** Thanks!
+Here's what I discovered about your writing style.
+- Type-Token Ratio: 0.9333333333333333
+- Average Tokens Per Sentence: 15.0
+- Nominal Subjects: 2
+- Direct Objects: 1
+- Indirect Objects: 0
+- Nominal Modifiers: 0
+- Adjectival Modifiers: 1
+- Custom Feature #1: 0.8667
+- Custom Feature #2: 4.3333

+**CHATBOT:** What would you like to do next?
+You can quit, redo the sentiment analysis, or redo the stylistic analysis.
+**USER:** redo the sentiment analysis

+**CHATBOT:** Thanks Hi I!
+What do you want to talk about today?
+**USER:** I wanted to talk about the pizza that I had last night

+**CHATBOT:** Hmm, it seems like you're feeling a bit down.
+**CHATBOT:** What would you like to do next?
+You can quit, redo the sentiment analysis, or redo the stylistic analysis.
+**USER:** redo the stylistic analysis

+**CHATBOT:** I'd also like to do a quick stylistic analysis.
+What's on your mind today?
+**USER:** Yeah sure, I have exams upcoming and I am planning to visit India after that

+**CHATBOT:** Thanks!
+Here's what I discovered about your writing style.
+- Type-Token Ratio: 0.9333333333333333
+- Average Tokens Per Sentence: 15.0
+- Nominal Subjects: 3
+- Direct Objects: 1
+- Indirect Objects: 0
+- Nominal Modifiers: 0
+- Adjectival Modifiers: 0
+- Custom Feature #1: 0.9333
+- Custom Feature #2: 4.0667

+**CHATBOT:** What would you like to do next?
+You can quit, redo the sentiment analysis, or redo the stylistic analysis.
+**USER:** sentiment

+**CHATBOT:** Thanks Hi I!
+What do you want to talk about today?
+**USER:** I have exams coming week and then I want to visit India

+**CHATBOT:** It sounds like you're in a positive mood!
+**CHATBOT:** What would you like to do next?
+You can quit, redo the sentiment analysis, or redo the stylistic analysis.
+**USER:** quit